Community Support Service

 Emotional and Practical Support

-Our Community support workers provide emotional and practical support.
+Our community support workers (CSWs) provide emotional and practical support.
 We offer a listening ear, empathy, and practical advice, helping mothers build capacity to maintain wellness.

 Bridging Gaps in Care

 Our team act as a bridge between our mothers and healthcare providers, ensuring that mothers receive timely and appropriate care.
-They help clients understand medical advice, attend appointments, and follow through with treatment plans alongside other health professionals to the most effective care.
+We help mothers understand medical advice, attend appointments, and follow through with treatment plans alongside other health professionals to ensure the most effective care.

 Reducing Isolation

-Maternal mental health issues can often lead to feelings of isolation.
-Our community support workers help mitigate this by connecting mothers with local resources, support groups, and other mothers facing similar challenges.
+Maternal mental health struggles can often lead to feelings of isolation.
+Our community support workers help reduce this by connecting mothers with local resources, support groups, and other mothers facing similar challenges.

 Advocacy and Education